FAFSA Completion Workshops

 • Supplemental Social Security Disability received in 2017

 • The total amount of child support paid and/or received in 2017

 • The total amount of Federal Work Study received in 2017 (for current college students)

 • FSA ID – Both the student and one parent each need to create their own unique Federal Student Aid (FSA) username and password at www.fsaid.ed.gov at least three days prior to completing the FAFSA.

 • The FSA ID is used to sign the FAFSA online, as well as to access and modify the FAFSA after it has been submitted, if needed.

 Where Can I Get Assistance With Completing the FAFSA?

-The Ohio State University at Marion, in cooperation with Marion Technical College and several area high schools are offering a series of free on and off-campus FAFSA completion workshops.
-Therefore, you are welcome to attend even if you and/or your child plans to attend a college other than Ohio State Marion or MTC.
+As a community service, The Ohio State University at Marion offers several FAFSA completion workshops during the fall and early winter.
+You are welcome to attend even if you and/or your child plans to attend a college other than Ohio State.

-New, prospective or current Ohio State students may contact Matt Moreau, Director of Financial Aid & Institutional Research at Moreau.firstname.lastname@example.org, or by phone at (740) 725-6242.
+New, prospective or current Ohio State students may contact Matt Moreau, Director of Financial Aid at Moreau.firstname.lastname@example.org, Michelle McKinniss, Student Success Coordinator at McKinniss.email@example.com or by phone at (740) 725-6242.